-Some type of UX degree is an important part of your portfolio if you want to be a UX designer.
-Yet, there’s a lot of uncertainty about whether or not you should spend time and money to go get your degree in UX.
-Here are our two-cents on what to do.
+Some form of UX education is important to becoming a UX designer.
+Yet, there’s a lot of uncertainty about whether or not you should spend time and money to get a traditional degree in UX.
+Here are my two cents on what to do.

 Table of Contents